Köping

-Köping was a Swedish denomination for a market town since the Middle Ages, derived from the Old Norse word kaupang.
+Köping was a Swedish denomination for a market town since the Middle Ages.
 The designation was officially abolished with the municipal reform of 1971, when Sweden was subdivided into the Municipalities of Sweden (currently amounting to 290).

 As present-day Finland was once a part of Sweden, the Finnish word kauppala has the same meaning.
-In modern Finnish, the word kaupunki, borrowed from the Old Norse word kaupang, is the main word for town and city.
+In modern Finnish, the word kaupunki is the main word for town and city.
 Swedish köping and the English toponym chipping are also cognates as is the Norwegian word kjøpstad and the Danish toponymical suffix -købing.

 Sweden

 History

 In 1863 the first local government acts were implemented in Sweden.
 There were two acts, one for cities and one for rural areas.
 Of the around 2,500 municipalities, 89 had city rights and thus had the right to call themselves stad (city).
 Under the "rural" act there were also eight localities given the status of köping, which positioned them between a rural municipality and a town (see municipalköping).
 The number of localities designated as köping rose dramatically during the 20th century and reached its peak in 1959, when they were 95.
 Many new settlements during the industrialization of Sweden, as well as some of the suburbs in the metropolitan areas, first received the title of köping and it was also made part of their name (such as Linköping or Nyköping).
 They later grew further and received town privileges, but kept the köping ending of their names.
 See the list below.
 It has been found that a vast majority, nearly 70%, of such designated market-towns lie within an area of 200 km2 in south-central Sweden, especially in the highly economically productive region immediately west and south of Stockholm, in Södermanland, Örebro, Östergötland, and Jönköping counties.

 A large-scale merger of Swedish municipalities in 1971 removed the distinctions between towns, market towns and rural municipalities.
 Many of the former market towns are now seats of municipalities.
 In contrast to the term stad, köping is seldom used in everyday speech today.